When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best Magnetic Toys for Young Teens

-Looking for a creative way to pull your teens away from their tablets or Playstations?
-These 12 magnetic pentagons are a perfect way to engage any 14-year-old’s imagination.
+Looking for a creative way to pull your teens away from their screens?
+These 12 magnetic pentagons are a perfect desk toy to engage any 14-year-old’s imagination.

-Their ability to assemble things becomes heightened as they come up with all sorts of shapes and designs.
-They can create magnetic buildings or uniquely shaped decorations for their rooms.
-However, these pentagons aren’t suitable for children under 14.
+Their ability to assemble things becomes heightened as they come up with all sorts of shapes and fidget designs.
+They can create magnetic spheres or uniquely shaped decorations for their rooms.
+Please note these contain stronger magnets and small parts, so they are not suitable for young children.

 Magz Magnetic Building Set